fkarg/fkarg.github.io/staged/extreme-ownership.md

   prioritize
 - Ideally, stay at least a step or two ahead of real-time problems
 - Keep the strategic picture in mind while prioritizing
-- Priorities can change rapidly, communicate any changes up and down the chain of command
+- Priorities can change rapidly, communicate changes up and down the chain of command when they are being made
 - Have full focus on your highest-priority-objective until it is solved, only then focus on the next
-- Do not fixate on a problem too much, maintain the ability to see other problems and rapidly shift priorities when needed
+- Do not fixate on a problem too much, maintain the ability to see other problems to rapidly shift priorities when needed

 **Ch8: Decentralized Command**